BrunoFenzl/svg-round-corners/readme.md

 ## Installing

-To use this library, run `npm install svgRoundCorners` with your terminal of choice inside your project's root folder.
+To use this library, run `npm install svg-round-corners` with your terminal of choice inside your project's root folder.
 When successfully installed, you should be able to import the library like this:

 ```
 import { parsePath, roundCommands, roundCorners } from 'svgRoundCorners';